xxswatelitexx/Starbound_Temperature/README.md

 ####TEMPERATURE_MODIFIER / (JSON) - Description

 * self.temperatureRateMod / ( rateModifier ) = rate at which temperature changes (negative for cold, positive for heat )
 * self.temperatureMod / ( tempModifier ) = the amount of points to be added to temperature ( negative for cold, positive for heat )
 * effect.duration() / (durationDefault) = the period of time the amount is given
 * self.temperatureMod / (tempModifier) = amount to add / duration (positive for heating, negative for cooling )
-* self.temperatureLimit / (tempLimiter) = heats up only to this amount
+* self.temperatureLimit / (tempLimiter) = heats you up and cools you down based on positive or negative value placed.